 To understand community health needs, a community health assessment survey was administered to community members in Banner's Western Division markets.
 Community health assessment surveys were administered between May-July 2022.
 Surveys were intended to provide information about prominent health problems facing the community.
 The survey had a total of 15 questions to identify factors which contributed to overall quality of life, more important health issues and behaviors, rating scales, and impact COVID-19 had in their life and in the community.
-A total of 234 surveys were collected from our Western Division community partners.
+A total of 234 surveys were collected from our Western Division community partners, and 88 from our Wyoming partners.